 But to get there, it is now time to descend into the fiery pit of desolation!

 Follow me to the realm of the beast and meet Balfor.
 Just be careful that what you will find under yonder rock will not haunt you to the rest of your days.
 Or burn you to a crisp – or worse.
-‘Cause the band created a piping hot and very unholy little item called Black Serpent Rising, signed to Drakkar Records.
+‘Cause the band created a piping hot and very unholy little item called Black Serpent Rising.

 I particularly like the artwork drawn up by the Ukrainian artist Nugeslag aka Vyacheslav Smeshko.
 He is particularly well known for his work for Rotting Christ and also adorned the cover of NordWitch‘s latest, also present on this blog.